hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforAdmins/Domains/carrier-grade.dashboard.aggregate.managing.md

 	d.
 Click **Save** when done.

+### Managing Metadata {#editmeta}

+Compute uses a metadata service for virtual machine instances to retrieve instance-specific data.

+You can add and remove metadata for host aggregates, see [Managing Metadata](/helion/commercial/carrier/dashboard/managing/metadata/).

 ### Delete a host aggregate ### {#deleteagg}

 1. [Launch the HP Helion OpenStack Helion Dashboard](/helion/openstack/carrier/dashboard/login/).

 2. Click the **Host Aggregates** link on the **Admin** dashboard **System** panel.

-3. In the Host Aggregates screen, for the aggregate you want to delete, click **More &gt; Delete Host Aggregate**.
+3. In the Host Aggregates screen, for the aggregate you want to delete,  click the arrow icon in the **Actions** menu and select **Delete Host Aggregate**.

+	To delete multiple host aggregates, click the check box next to name of each host aggregate to delete.
+Click **Delete Host Aggregates**.

 4. In the confirmation screen, click **Delete Host Aggregate**.